-Courses: We can define a course as an overall themed learning, with a set duration of weeks, comprised of many classes.
+Courses: We can define a course as an overall themed learning, with a set duration of weeks, comprising many classes.

 Classes: a furtherance of courses, allowing for instruction and defined building block learning style.

-Tests: Typically tests are defined as examinations administrated to segment class learnings or personal learnings.
-Occurring at pre-defined increments during a course, culminating in a final exam, to ensure measurability of overall learning.
+Tests: Typically tests are defined as examinations administered to segment class learnings or personal learnings.
+Occurring at predefined increments during a course, culminating in a final exam, to ensure measurability of overall learning.

 Quizzes: Occur weekly/bi-weekly to reinforce class assignments and instruction.

 Gradebook: In the education realm, grades are very important.
 They allow teachers and administration to measure a student’s amount of correctness, and an overall average of cumulative courses.
 Which creates an all-encompassing student profile on individuals for reporting purposes.

 Calendar: In the company realm, syllabi are not required.
 The work comes first and foremost and the training follows to improve career activity and function.
 As such, it is more important that a workload can be traceable from an administrative perspective.
 This in turn shapes the methods behind courses.

 Courses: In the business realm, courses are no longer many week events (with significant exceptions based upon organization), instead they are one or two days, with a span of specified time, or a collection of Corporate LMS to be completed by a certain time.

 Classes: Often used interchangeably with “course”, as course instances may only include one class.

 Tests: eLearnings occasionally accompanied by one final certification exam.